 Roy is also a founder and an honorary life member of the North American Society for Bat Research, which now has over 500 active members.
 Roy has been involved with bat research since his graduate work at Cornell.
 In Mexico he studied vampire bats.
 His Ph.D. disssertation was entitled, Renal Function in the Vampire Bat, Desmodus rotundus.

-Roy has given many SOAR courses and presentations in the past, including several on the various aspects of bat biology.
+Roy has taught ten courses for SOAR in the past, including several on the various aspects of bat biology.